shenfe/DigitInput/README.md

-# DigitalInput
+# DigitInput

-A FE component to input digital passwords.
+A pop UX design where users are required to input a digit string of a certain length.